bitrix24/b24restdocs/api-reference/scopes/confirmation.md

 # Method Calls with Confirmation

-Some methods require permission from the account administrator to be called.
-When such a method is invoked by an application, the account administrator will receive a notification asking to allow or deny the call, while the application will receive an error.
+Some methods require the account administrator's permission to be called.
+When such a method is invoked by the application, the account administrator will receive a notification asking to allow or deny the call, while the application will receive an error.

 The permission or denial is granted to a specific authorization token used to call the method.
 This means that the permission is valid for the lifetime of the token, and a new permission must be obtained when receiving the next token.